 - They express excitement.

 - They cast a vision.

 - They place the candidate within that vision.

 - They make the candidate feel wanted.

-Bringing your offer letters into a new light and incorporating them into your employer branding strategy can turn candidates that may be on the fence into an absolute “yes!” quickly.
+Extraordinary offer letters that align with your employer branding strategy can turn candidates on the fence into an absolute yeses.